Babu-Patel-Portfolio/MS1-Easy-Guide-to-Dublin/README.md

 **User Needs**

-The intention is that the user will access the site primarily on their mobile, tablet and then there desktop.
+The intention is that the user will access the site primarily on their mobile, tablet and then the desktop.
 The information is to be presented in a concise manner.

 **Technical Aptitudes**

-The project will be done using HTML, CSS and Bootstrap 4.6, the framework which relatively new to me.
+The project will be done using HTML, CSS and Bootstrap 4.6, the framework which is relatively new to me.
 The idea is to structure the page in a way that the user can navigate it easily and find information quickly.

 **Business Vision**